hastexo/ceph-checkup/README.md

 # `ceph-checkup`

-## Anible playbooks collecting vital information about Ceph nodes
+## Ansible playbooks collecting vital information about Ceph nodes

 The playbooks in this repository collect information about a Ceph cluster in a non-destructive, read-only fashion.